vominhtri231/Notes/Java/JavaEE/JPA/Mapping_entities.md

 As the JPA specification, you need to implement the equals() and hashCode() for:

 * Composite primary key
-* one-to-many and many-to-many association when using different type of collection like Set or Map
+* one-to-many and many-to-many association when using collection type like Set or Map

 ### How

 * When declaring hashCode() and equals() for entities, it is advised to prefer business key or natural key over generated key.
 (The entity should be unique by these attributes).
 * The hash code of entities is not allow to change after added to Set or Map - so consider returning a fixed value if using generated key.

 ## Multiple attributes primary key